 - As you leave the village empty all your food packets and water bottles

 As you set to leave the place, make sure you do not consume anything or don’t carry any prasad, water or food item from here.
-“Mamma told me, don’t be talking to strangers, because strangers are danger”.
-These lyrics from a popular Bollywood dance number is perfect for this spot, as talking or touching someone is prohibited here as many people are believed to be possessed, and if you touch them you might get affected.
+Our elder often tell us to avoid talking to strangers, because strangers are danger.
+Talking or touching someone is prohibited here as many people are believed to be possessed, and if you touch them you might get affected.
 Apart from this, once you leave the temple, you should not look back because who knows an evil spirit is watching you and you might give an invitation from them.
 As soon as you exit the temple premises it is strictly advised to leave the village without having even a drop of water.

 Visiting this temple comes at a cost.
 You might have a very disturbing experience after visiting this temple as it is definitely not for the faint-hearted.
 This place though is a very renowned site for healing people suffering from black magic.
 You have been warned!